-Candidates can combine this syllabus in an examination series with any other Cambridge syllabus, except:
+Candidates can combine this syllabus in an examination series with any other Cambridge International syllabus, except:

-- syllabuses with the same title at the same level
+- Cambridge IGCSE Physical Science (0652)

-- 0652 Cambridge IGCSE Physical Science
+- Cambridge IGCSE Combined Science (0653)

-- 0653 Cambridge IGCSE Combined Science
+- Cambridge IGCSE Co-ordinated Sciences (Double) (0654)

-- 0654 Cambridge IGCSE Co-ordinated Sciences (Double)
+- Cambridge O Level Combined Science (5129)

-- 5129 Cambridge O Level Combined Science
+- syllabuses with the same title at the same level.

-Please note that Cambridge O Level, Cambridge IGCSE and Cambridge International Level 1/Level 2 Certificate syllabuses are at the same level.
+Please note that Cambridge O Level, Cambridge IGCSE and Cambridge IGCSE (9-1) syllabuses are at the same level.